fuadchoudhury/CIS4400_Homework/README.md

 •	Cloud Storage File Link: https://drive.google.com/drive/folders/1nV5X4a3WoKvv_7XRHbtZBIW-cTH1VX4B?usp=sharing

-•	The CSV files used in Tableau were exported and uploaded to Google Drive as part of cloud storage.
+•	The CSV files used in Tableau Public were exported and uploaded to Google Drive as part of cloud storage.

 # IMDb Movie Ratings Project – Cloud Storage Files